aaronclinger/gahelper.js/README.md

 # GAHelper.js

-An utility which makes common tracking tasks with Google Analytics more reliable and less error-prone:
+A utility which makes common tracking tasks with Google Analytics more reliable and less error-prone:

 * Ensures tracking features, such as `hitCallback`, work regardless if GA is loaded or is blocked by an ad blocker.
 * Automatically tracks events on HTML elements with the data attribute `data-track` and attempts to register the hit before the page is redirected.